SukprasarnRatt/Simple_MPI_Parallel_Computing_Program/README.md

 - **Squaring Numbers in Parallel**:
   Distribute and square numbers using MPI_Scatter and MPI_Gather.

-- **Mandelbrot Set Computation**:
-  Generate a Mandelbrot set visualization using parallel computation.

 ---

 ## How To Run

 ### **Broadcasting Array Program**
-After setting up the cluster with 3 virtual machines and 1 NFS server.
-This program uses MPI (Message Passing Interface) to demonstrate parallel broadcasting of an array of doubles from one root process to all other processes.
+After setting up the cluster with 3 virtual machines and 1 NFS server, this program uses MPI (Message Passing Interface) to demonstrate parallel broadcasting of an array of doubles from one root process to all other processes.
 For this program root process (rank 0) broadcast array of doubles to all other processes in a distributed environment.

 We can run program by using command below: